 The Bottom Line

-Employees are a critical component of any business.
+Employees are critical for any business.
 Successfully managing the human resource aspect of business can be important, even for very small businesses.
 After all, in a service economy, employees are part of the delivery of the product and service.
 Their performance, commitment and loyalty to the job are critical and can be boosted through successful HR management.